 How does this work?
-You just need to edit your search box markup and add either the data-ss360-include attribute (e.g. content groups to include), or data-ss360-exclude on the search box markup to limit the search to certain content groups for this particular search box.
+You just need to edit your search box markup and add either the data-ss360-include attribute with the content groups to include in the search, or data-ss360-exclude with the groups to hide from the results for this particular search box.
 In the example of the 'Recipes' and 'Blog' search boxes, this would simply mean:

 <!-- AFTER --> <input type="search" id="recipes-search" data-ss360-include="['Recipes']"> <input type="search" id="blog-search" data-ss360-include="['Blog']> <!-- no custom callbacks -->

-Specific suggestion limitations can also be applied by simply adding data-ss360-include-suggestion (i.e. include from suggestions), or data-ss360-exclude-suggestion (i.e. exclude from suggestions) to the search box markup.
+Specific search suggestion restrictions can also be applied by simply adding data-ss360-include-suggestion (i.e. include into suggestions), or data-ss360-exclude-suggestion (i.e. exclude from suggestions) to the search box markup.

-Combining both the content include/exclude and suggestion limitations could also help you efficiently streamline your search flow.
+Applying the content include/exclude rules both to search suggestions and results can help you efficiently streamline your search flow.

 Your private crawler

 We've also equipped our crawler with a handy internal login tool for administrators.
-It can now log in on most custom login screens and index private content.
+It can now log in on most custom login screens and index password-protected content.

 In practice, this means that our crawler can now fill out username/password fields!
 So no login screen will be an obstacle to indexing for Site Search 360, whether you use a custom login screen like this:

 Or like these:

-You will just have to specify the login form parameter under Crawler Settings > Advanced Settings: URL, XPath, and the key value pairs (those will usually be the name attributes of username/password inputs).
-It's as easy as a, b, c!
+You will just have to specify the login form parameters under Crawler Settings > Advanced Settings: URL, XPath, and the name-value pairs for the username/password inputs.
+Let us know if you need any help.

 Popular and in-demand

 And now, here's the cherry on top for paid customers!

-We've looked into your popular search queries and shined a light on them so that your visitors can whizz through search suggestions smoothly and find what they want quicker.
+We've looked into your popular search queries and emphasized them to help your visitors make the most out of search suggestions smoothly and find what they want quicker.